dangoslen/dependabot-changelog-helper/README.md

 #### `version`
 * Default: `UNRELEASED`
-* The version to find in the CHANGELOG to add dependabot entries to.
+* The version to find in the changelog to add dependabot entries to.

 #### `changeLogPath`
 * Default: `./CHANGELOG.md`
-* The path to the CHANGELOG file to add dependabot entries to.
+* The path to the changelog file to add dependabot entries to.

 #### `activationLabel`
 * Default: `dependabot`